 Find Your Fourteener - Launching a Path Forward on Colorado's Iconic Peaks

 Colorado’s 14,000-foot peaks, known as “Fourteeners,” are legendary among hiking aficionados.
-Every season people make 260,000 trips up one or more Fourteeners, making these some of the most popular hikes in the country.
-But, the hordes that trek to these coveted summits are having a big impact on the fragile alpine tundra and other ecosystems that flank these peaks.
+Every season people make 311,000 trips up one or more Fourteeners, making these some of the most popular hikes in the country.
+However, surging visitation is threatening fragile alpine biodiversity and critical water sources atop these peaks.
 Local trail groups are unable to keep pace with the growing impacts as more and more people tick “hiking a Fourteener” off of their bucket list.
 The problem is particularly acute on the 48 Fourteeners that lie on Colorado’s National Forests.

 In 2015, CFI released a “Colorado Fourteeners Report Card” that rated Fourteener trail and ecosystem conditions, determining that more than $24 million in baseline investments are needed to create sustainable routes to the summits of all of Colorado’s Fourteeners.
 NFF will work with partners to tackle many of these projects in a tiered and strategic effort, and that will prioritize “front country,” “mid country,” and “back country” peaks.

 When people first began climbing these sky-scraping peaks, Colorado had about half a million residents.
 Now, more than half that many people reach the summit of the state’s Fourteeners every year.
 Those early adventurers likely didn’t worry about fragile alpine plans or watershed impacts.
 However, today it’s critical that we work together to restore and protect these special places and ensure that one hundred years from now, new generations of adventurers can ford the same pristine creeks, skirt trout-filled mountain lakes, and feel the same sense of accomplishments that early mountaineers did.